 And although the stories they tell on Hanging On are rooted firmly in Pretty Archie’s Maritime roots, they know from experience that they’ll resonate with pretty much anyone.
 “Being honest and authentic is something we’ve always made a conscious effort to be, lyrically and musically,” Gillis says.
 “Everything we write and sing about is real life for us, but the same things happen to everybody in every walk of life, in every town.
 And I think people pick up on that honesty, especially in a live scenario.

-Pretty Archie released 'Sing Alongs & Love Songs' was released in September 2016.
+Pretty Archie released 'Sing Alongs & Love Songs' was in September 2016.
 Bringing on Jamie Foulds to produce this project, Pretty Archie continues to push the genre lines of Folk, Bluegrass, Country and Blues creating a uniquely Pretty Archie sound.
 The 10 song album is a collection of their strongest songwriting to date, addressing themes of love, loss, life and the forces that drive all three.
 ‘Sing Alongs and Loves Songs’ is nominated for ECMA's 'Country Recording of the Year' and was also nominated for Music Nova Scotia's 2017 ‘Americana Album of the Year’ and ‘We Dont Live Forever’ the first single from the record, was nominated for Music Nova Scotia’s ‘Music Video of the Year’.

 Pretty Archie released ‘North End Sky’ in January 27th 2015.
-The highly anticipated album was released was featured on CBC Radio 2's "East Coast Music Hour" as an album to look for in 2015.
+The album was featured on CBC Radio 2's "East Coast Music Hour" as an album to look for in 2015.
 'North End Sky' was nominated for ECMA's 'Country Recording of the Year'.
 'North End Sky' was also nominated for Music Nova Scotia's ‘Americana/Bluegrass Album of the Year’ (2015).
 Their first full length album was recorded in January 2013 at the famed Grant Ave.
 Studios in Hamilton, Ontario with well known producer/engineer Bob Doidge.
 The debut 11 song LP ‘Steel City’ was released on March 9th 2013.
 ‘Steel City' was nominated for Music Nova Scotia's 2013 Country/Bluegrass Album of the Year.

 Pretty Archie has played some of Canada’s best events festivals and venues including; The Grey Cup Festival (Ottawa ON), Rogers Hometown Hockey (Dartmouth and Sydney NS), Sudbury Festival of Lights Boreal (Sudbury, ON), Stan Rogers Folk Festival (Canso, NS), Roots Night at Royal Botanical Gardens (Burlington, ON), The Ironwood (Calgary, AB) and The Dakota Tavern (Toronto, ON).
 The band is also beginning to showcase their unique sound internationally with shows including Denmark's storied Tonder Festival and Scotland's Celtic Connections Festival.
 Pretty Archie has also had the opportunity to be showcasing artists at Folk Alliance International, AmericanaUK Fest, Nova Scotia Music Week, East Coast Music Week, Folk Music Ontario, NXNE and OSAC.
 Pretty Archie has developed a loyal following built from their entertaining, high energy, foot stomping shows.